sanctuarycomputer/welding/README.md

 TODO

 - [ ] Royalties!
-- [ ] Who gets paid when the token is burnt? (post UI)
+- [ ] What happens when a token is burnt? (deletable)
 - [ ] Validation audit (security)
 - [ ] Rentrent guards?
 Buffer Overflows? (security)
-- [ ] If you own the first NFT, you can add fees and get paid, (and pause the system)
+- [ ] If you own the first NFT, you can add fees and get paid (platformOwner)
 - [ ] Support Donations
 - [ ] The last admin should not be able to renounce their role
 - [ ] fallback function
-- [ ] The last admin should not be able to renouce permissions

-Candy

-- [ ] Global activity loader?
-- [ ] Drafts
-- [ ] Editor should extract welding links and ask for references
-- [ ] Editor should have a blocktune feature to link into blocks within revisions
-- [ ] Mobile Modals & Emoji Picker - Action bar & Title Bar in modals should not be scrollable
-- [ ] Image generator should match the final UI colors (or make PNGs?)
-- [ ] Links to welding docs & github
+---

 - [ ] Better approach to SSR on /mint pages
 - [ ] Handle burning tokens (only owner)
-- [ ] Minting a new document appends ?nid=slug
+- [ ] Bug: Minting a new document appends ?nid=slug
-- [ ] Document Meta should include Subgraph title
+- [ ] Bug: Discarding Topics from the TopicMint screen does not unstage them

 Before Deploy:

-- [ ] Autoformat code
-- [ ] Remove babel?
 - [ ] Cleanup env
-- [ ] Cleanup unused packages
-- [ ] Test for unnecessary rerenders
-- [ ] Cache accounts?
-- [ ] 404 & 500 pages
-- [ ] Select the correct chain
+- [ ] Select the correct chain from ENV
 - [ ] Page Caching & purges?
 - [ ] Deploys
 - [ ] Security - Alchemy settings, IPFS settings, etc
 - [ ] CORS
-- [ ] Console Logs
 - [ ] Re-add tsc check to Husky
 - [ ] Remove TS Lint?
-- [ ] Error Boundary

 Roadmap

+- [ ] Sitemap.xml
+- [ ] Check Welding Balance?
-- [ ] Deprecate Welding.js
+- [ ] Drafts
 - [ ] Iron Session?
 (Persisted Drafts)
 - [ ] Comments
 - [ ] Favorites